jeungsook/cs135/exercises/exercise1.md

 permalink: /exercise1/
 ---

-## 1st C++ Program
+## Compile/Run, Email a Program File

 ### Summary

 Learn how to:

 - Use the cp command to copy a file
-- Add comments to code
 - Compile a program
 - Run a compiled program
-- Use the lpr command to print a file
+- Use the mail command to submit your exercises

 ### Due
-Jan 24-27 for labs 1004-1009, 1012-1015, Jan 30 for lab 1011
+11:59pm Wed, September 6

 ### Point Value
 10

-### Download the pdf instructions for this exercise: [Download](https://github.com/jeungsook/cs135/raw/master/exercises/pdf/CS%20135%20Spring%202017%20Exercise%20%231.pdf)
+### Download the pdf instructions for this exercise: [Download](https://github.com/jeungsook/cs135/raw/master/exercises/pdf/CS 135 Fall 2017 Exercise #1.pdf)

 ### Tips
-- On the Linux OS in the lab, emacs will color code your program making it easier to read and easier to spot mistakes
-- Always compile and run your code before submitting it
+- Always compile and run your code on Bobby before submitting it
+- I'm very particular about the exercise number in the subject line of your exercise submissions, please refer to my Lab Notes